 Famous Manufacturing Defects

-History is chock full of minor and major manufacturing defects, some of which have led to serious injuries.
-Two high-profile product liability cases involving manufacturing defects included General Motors (GM) ignition switches and Toyota accelerators.
+History is chock full of minor and major manufacturing errors, some of which have led to serious injuries.
+Two high-profile product liability cases iinclude General Motors (GM) ignition switches and Toyota accelerators.

 GM had to pay hundreds of millions in wrongful death and accident injury damages as well as a $900 million settlement to the Department of Justice to avoid criminal prosecution because they hid the defect from consumers.

-Setting the precedent for the case against GM, Toyota paid more than a billion-dollar fine after recalling millions of cars in 2010, not including the hundreds of lawsuits they settled.
+Setting the precedent for the case against GM, Toyota paid more than a billion-dollar fine after recalling millions of cars, not including the hundreds of lawsuits they settled.

 Several models of Toyota cars had sticky accelerator pedals, causing cars to accelerate even when braking.
 In many cases, the cars stopped only after crashing into something, leading to catastrophic and fatal injuries.